 STUDYING ABROAD IN A PANDEMIC: HEALTH AND SAFETY AT AEF

 Our goal is to offer students the most meaningful experience, even in the unprecedented context of a pandemic.
-The semester abroad is the global experience par excellence: since its origins, the reason that encouraged young people to travel was the opportunity to see new countries and cultures, understand new habits and languages, open one’s eyes and mind to different ways of life.
+Studying abroad is the global experience par excellence: since its origins, the reason that encouraged young people to travel was the opportunity to see new countries and cultures, understand new habits and languages, open one’s eyes and mind to different ways of life.

 We have always invited our students not to think of themselves as tourists but rather as citizens of Florence.
 We renew our invitation even more powerfully now, in a moment when our city – symbol of the Renaissance – really becomes the place where a renaissance is possible.
 We will make it happen together, following some shared rules based on respect, flexibility, and responsibility.